Let's go through some composting methods, their different speeds and the pros and cons of each below:

 BSF do okay with composted and even fresh manure.
 Any high-energy or high-protein stuff will be their favorites.
 They don't really like cardboard though.
 Unlike other composting methods, BSF composting turns the waste right into the biomass of the BSF.
 So the grubs are the end product which we can use to feed the chicks, the fish and so on.

 One possible downside of BSF is that not everyone enjoy looking at these wiggly creatures.
-They do gross out a lot of gardeners and that's a no-no in the house.
+They do gross out a lot of gardeners and the ladies and that's a no-no in the house.

 Also, as the BSF appetite is quite unique (decaying meats/fish), this translates to the foul smell.
 Despite this, there are ways that people have shared to keep the smell down.
 You can use EM (effective microorganism) or ferment the food waste before feeding them.
 It will help reduce the odor and keep the houseflies away.